The Art Markers Project

 About the Artist

 At the time of the project launch, Trople was living and working in the traditional territory of S’Klallam peoples, in Port Townsend, Washington, on the shore of the Salish Sea.
-He now lives on the Big Island of Hawai’i, where his ongoing work employs the use of natural materials and practices aligned with the sacred land.
+He now lives on the Big Island of Hawai’i, where his ongoing work employs the use of natural materials.

-While Trople’s professional sign work can be found nationally—he has fabricated and installed large-scale creations for clients such as Google, Whole Foods, Metropolitan Market, and MOD Pizza—his attention since starting a family has been more community-oriented.
+While Trople’s professional sign work can be found nationally—he has fabricated and installed large-scale creations for clients such as Google and Whole Foods—his attention since starting a family has been more community-oriented.
 Trople has worked with the Jefferson County Historical Society, numerous clients along Water Street, and has exhibited at the Port Townsend School of the Arts.

 Art Marker Locations